Crouton-Digital/guide/testnets/namada/readme.md

 ![test](https://github.com/Crouton-Digital/guide/assets/113435724/7cfd7024-287c-4c03-b10d-302b1eeb0057)

----

-## Installation Guide 🛠
+## 🛠 Installation Guide

 Below are the step-by-step installation instructions for various tools.
 Each tool has its set of commands presented in a dropdown format.
 Simply click on the tool you're interested in to view the detailed installation steps.
-Follow along to ensure a smooth setup.

 ---

-### Namada 🚀
+### 🚀 Namada

+**Description:**
-Namada is a powerful tool designed to [short description or purpose of the tool].
-Installing it ensures [specific advantages or features].
+Namada is a powerful tool designed for [short description or purpose of the tool].
+Experience [specific advantages or features] with this tool.

 <details>
-  <summary>📦 Install Namada</summary>
+  <summary>Click to view installation steps ➡️</summary>

   - **Set the desired version**:
     ```bash